Ethanol: Beer, Wine, and Spirits

 Long-term addiction can cause changes to the prefrontal cortex (the part of the brain that enables us to make rational decisions).
 When the pre-frontal cortex is not functioning correctly, impulsivity and compulsivity are usually present.
 Impulsivity occurs during the early stages of addiction – during this phase, people impulsively act on strong urges to experience the pleasure of their addiction.
 As the regular use of alcohol continues, a shift can occur, and the impulsive urge transforms into the compulsive aspect of addiction.
 When this occurs, people are no longer engaging with the substance solely for pleasure – the person feels compelled to engage in their addiction to relieve anxious, uncomfortable feelings.
 At this later compulsive stage, “pleasure” comes in the form of relief from these anxious, uncomfortable feelings.

 Though the language may sound a bit different, the TCM take on addiction and addictive behavior acknowledges a person’s “constitutional tendencies” (including acquired genetics), but also takes into account daily lifestyle choices and a person’s context.
+This sort of philosophy is often used overseas, such as in the UK: Read this blog to see how understanding this change can help not only individuals suffering, but organizations restructuring to better represent themselves.
 Desires for strong substances that lead to addictions are considered to originate within imbalance, usually in the form of mental/physical/spiritual/contextual stagnations and blockages (that you may have inherited, or have been faced to deal with due to the circumstances that you were born into).
 Please see this article on Acupuncture for Addiction and PTSD for information regarding how acupuncture can help with recovery.